Another COVID-19 related death reported as Glynn passes 2,000 cases

-Cumulative COVID-19 cases in Glynn County passed 2,000 Thursday as one new death was reported among those afflicted with the disease.
+Cumulative COVID-19 cases in Glynn County passed 2,000 Thursday as one new death was reported among those afflicted with the virus.

 According to the Georgia Department of Public Health’s website, the deceased was a 58-year-old Black woman.
-She was reported to have an underlying condition, but the department did not provide details.
+She was reported to have an underlying condition.

 According to health agencies, death is more likely when COVID-19 is paired with underlying health conditions, the common among Americans being hypertension, obesity and diabetes.

-A total of 13 deaths have been reported among COVID-19 patients, six since the beginning of the month.
+A total of 13 deaths have been reported among COVID-19 patients in Glynn County, six since the beginning of the month.

-The Southeast Georgia Health System is currently caring for 58 COVID-19 inpatients as of 4 p.m.
+The Southeast Georgia Health System was caring for 58 COVID-19 inpatients as of 4 p.m.
 Tuesday at the Brunswick hospital and 10 at the Camden County campus, a new peak for the St. Marys facility.

 Health agencies provide little information on the geographic area of confirmed positive cases, citing HIPAA privacy protections.
 The health district does give the zip codes of positive individuals, however, which are updated weekly.